Arc-smooth functions and cuspidality of sets: Introduction

 More generally, if $\om$ is a modulus of continuity, then

 where $\widetilde \om(t) = \om(t^{\frac{\al}{2q(\al)}})$. \item If $Y$ is any subset of $X$, then $\cA^{np(\al),\om}_Y(X) \subseteq \cC^{n,\widetilde \om}_Y(X)$. \end{enumerate} \end{maintheorem}

+Note that $\widetilde \om$, being the composite of two moduli of continuity, is again a modulus of continuity.
 The loss of derivatives expressed by $p(\al)$ is essentially best possible, see \Cref{lem:ploss} and \Cref{ex:lossofderivatives}.
 In the Lipschitz case, where $\al =1$, $p(\al)=2$, and $q(\al)=1$, also the degradation of the H\"older index $\be$ to $\frac{\be}2$ is optimal, see \Cref{ex:degradation}.
 There are many examples, where the degradation $\frac{\al}{2q(\al)}$ can actually be replaced by $\frac{1}{2q(\al)}$.
 We do not know whether in general the worse factor $\frac{\al}{2q(\al)}$ is really necessary or just an artefact of our proof; see \Cref{rem:square}.

 The supplement (2) is particularly interesting for $Y = \p X$.
 The reason it is true is that all boundary points $x$ of an $\al$-set $X$ can be reached by $\cC^\infty$-curves in $X$ that vanish of finite order (at most $p(\al)$) at $x$.
 See \Cref{ex:irrational} for an interesting set of finite cuspidality with a boundary point at which all $\cC^\infty$-curves in the set must vanish to infinite order and hence cannot discriminate points of flatness.